jessegoodier/jesse-kubernetes-plus-ingress-demo/readme.md

 docker exec -it --user=0 --privileged k8s_plus-nap-kic-nginx-ingress-***** apt -y install curl vim docker exec -it --user=0 --privileged k8s_plus-nap-kic-nginx-ingress-***** bash kubectl port-forward -n nginx-mesh --address=0.0.0.0 svc/grafana 3000:3000&
 ```

-NGINX Plus Dashboard for all NGINX Service Mesh sidecar proxies.

-To access the dashboard for any Pod with an enabled proxy, use kubectl to port-forward to port 8886.

-kubectl port-forward -n <namespace> <pod name> 8886
-Then, you can view the dashboard at http://localhost:8886/dashboard.html

 Pics: